Bostonfan06/ParkFinderProject/README.md

 **NOTE**

-###### Our project is still in the work and will continue to update the as time goes on.
+###### Our project is still in the work and will continue to update as time goes on.
 Thanks for your patience.